Exploring nature and the countryside through the art of tapestry weaving.

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

-Tea, coffee and a simple lunch are included; lovely homemade cake, a ploughman's lunch with homemade bread, and soup if it's a bit chilly!
+Tea, coffee and a simple lunch are included; lovely homemade cake, a ploughman's lunch, and soup if it's a bit chilly!

 Each day will run 10 am - 4pm (or thereabouts).